Do I Have a Pimple or a Cold Sore?

 Cold sores are caused by the herpes simplex virus and look like blisters (they are sometimes also known as fever blisters).
 Before a cold sore shows up, you will often feel a tingle like sensation under the skin where it will eventually break out.
 This tingle is a clear symptom that you have a cold sore and not a pimple.

 The herpes simplex virus is highly contagious, and it’s likely that you’ve been infected by a kiss from a friend or relative, or from sharing a drink, towel or eating utensils.

 Before a cold sore appears, you will usually feel a tingling sensation in your skin.

 If you felt a tingling sensation before the red bump appeared, then’s it’s likely that it is a cold sore.

 Pimples, in contrast, are red in colour and will grow a white top a few days after they first appear.
 They are caused by a blockage in a skin pore.
 They are especially frequent in teenagers, because of changes in the hormonal system which result in oily skin.

 The image on the left below is a pimple, while the image on the right is a cold sore.

 Where do cold sores appear?

 Cold sores most often appear on the lips, around the mouth and less often around the nostrils and inside the mouth.
 They can also sometimes appear on the cheeks.

-Pimples are caused by the blockage of a skin pore and can appear anywhere that hair folicles are present.
+Pimples are caused by the blockage of a skin pore and can appear anywhere that hair follicles are present.
 This means that they can’t appear directly on a person’s lips, so if you have a red bump on your lips it is in all likelihood a cold sore.